vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 85

 tory remark we may at once say that it was a polytheistic religion, as described in the Nīlamata Purāna and that Siva, as associated with his spouse, was its most popular god.
-Because, when & religious point arises after the coronation of Yasovatī, the 3rd of Gonanda line of Kashmir, Krşņa quotes the authority of the Nīlamata Purāņa in support of his view (R. T., ch.
+Because, when & religious point arises after the coronation of Yasovatī, the 3rd of Gonanda line of Kashmir, Krṣņa quotes the authority of the Nīlamata Purāņa in support of his view (R. T., ch.
 I, 71-72.)
 Similarly, when the religion of the land is represented to have suffered at the hands of the Bauddhas with Nāgārjuna as their head, the reference is to nothing else than the ritualistic performances prescribed in the Nīla Purāņa :

-“Kriyām Nīlapurāņoktām ācchindan agamadvişah."
+“Kriyām Nīlapurāņoktām ācchindan agamadviṣah."

 R. T., ch.
 I, 178.
 Further, when Candra, a descendant of Kaśyapa, propitiated Nīla, the lord of the (Kashmir) Nāgas, who being angry at the suspension of the customary oblation because of Buddhistic influence, had sent down the destructive snow fall, the religion that was revealed to him anew was no other than that of the Nila Purāņa.
 (R. T., ch.
 I, 183.)